smartdevicelink/sdl_hmi_integration_guidelines/docs/SDL/OnSDLConsentNeeded/index.md

 Purpose
 : Send from SDL to HMI to notify that data consent is needed for device

-The notification is applicable only for the case when the device is not consented by the user and  the user requests Policy Table update from HMI.
+The notification is applicable only for the case when the device is consented by the user and the user requests Policy Table update from HMI.

 _**HMI must:**_
 1) Initiate the sequence of device data consent on getting OnSDLConsentNeeded.